mohamedsarah/MATLABExpo2022PocketAIandIoT/README.md

 4. Click the “Add to my Files” button next to the plus sign and then select “Copy Folder”.

 ### Part III.
 Download and connect to MATLAB Mobile
-Download and connect to MATLAB Mobile usingyour mobile device.
+Download and connect to MATLAB Mobile using your mobile device.
 1. On your device, visit https://www.mathworks.com/products/matlab-mobile.html
 2. Click the **Google Play** or **App Store** link and install the app.
 3. Open the app and click **Connect to MathWorks Cloud**.